 A: We collect the balance of the fare at 6 weeks prior to sailing.
-You can mail us a personal check to avoid service fees, let your card be charged automatically at 6 weeks out, or call us to put the balance on your credit card.
+You can mail us a personal check to avoid service fees, let your card be charged automatically at 6 weeks out, or call us to put the balance on a different card.

 A: Don’t worry about it.
 The even-keeled steadiness of the Angelique, combined with the protected waters we cruise, make the possibility of experiencing any discomfort from seasickness remote.
 Still not convinced?
 Bring along some Dramamine.

 A: Absolutely not.
 Life aboard the Angelique is relaxed, informal, and casual.
-You’ll he spending most of your time in jeans, shorts, or a bathing suit.
-When you’re packing remember to bring comfortable clothing (blankets, linen, and towels are supplied).
+You’ll be spending most of your time in jeans, shorts, or a bathing suit.
+When you’re packing, remember to bring comfortable clothing (blankets, linens, and bath towels are supplied).
 You’ll find fashion unimportant on a windjammer.
-Here’s a list of clothes and gear you may want to bring: sneakers, slacks, shorts, t-shirts, heavy coat, warm hat and gloves (June and October), sweater or sweatshirt, windbreaker, flip flops for the shower, refillable water bottle (yes, the water on the boat is potable!), hat for the sun, sun block, rain gear, bathing suit, binoculars, fishing pole, camera, film, sunglasses, sketch pad, – and be sure to bring any medications you may need.
+Here’s a list of clothes and gear you may want to bring: sneakers, pants, shorts, t-shirts, heavy coat, warm hat and gloves (June and October), sweater or sweatshirt, windbreaker, flip flops for the shower, refillable water bottle (yes, the water on the boat is potable!), hat for the sun, sun block, rain gear, bathing suit, swim towel, binoculars, fishing pole, camera, sunglasses, book, sketch pad, – and be sure to bring any medications you may need.

 A: You’re welcome anytime after 5:00 pm on first date of the cruise.
 This night is spent dockside in Camden for an opportunity to explore the beautiful coastal village and enjoy one of the many restaurants in Camden for dinner.
 Breakfast will be served on board the following morning.

-A: YES!
-Three showers with hot and cold fresh water: two are located below deck and one on deck (for rinsing off after a swim).
+A: YES.
+Four showers with hot and cold fresh water: three are located below deck and one on deck (for rinsing off after a swim).
 Not as roomy as the one at home, but you get just as clean.

 A: This is not a problem.
 We can accommodate most CPAP machines.
 A cigarette-lighter type plug-in works best, but a regular household style plug-in will also work fine.

 A: Yes.
 Every cabin has a USB charger to charge small electronics.
 Be sure to bring your cord with a USB plug for charging.
-There is also limited charging available for non-USB chargeable devices such as laptop computers, cameras, etc. Remember, we ask that cell phone use on the boat be discreet out of respect for your fellow shipmates.
+No USB hairdryers or personal fans please.
+Remember, we ask that cell phone use on the boat be discreet out of respect for your fellow shipmates.
 Music and video are welcome with headphones only!

 A: Yes.
 Hamilton Marine in Rockland carries charts (only a landlubber calls it a map) of this area.
 For a lower tech option, we have free paper illustrations of our sailing area on which you may chart your cruise course.

 A: You can do as much or as little as you like.
-Whether you want to help hoist the sails, crank up the anchor, scrub the decks or just sit in the sun and relax, you’ll find Angelique just what you’re looking for.
+Whether you want to help hoist the sails, take the helm, scrub the decks or just sit in the sun and relax, you’ll find Angelique is just what you’re looking for.

 A: Of course.
 However, excessive drinking is strictly forbidden.
-We do not serve liquor, so you’ll have to bring your own.
-The same is true of beer, wine, and spirits.
+We do not serve liquor, so you’ll have to bring your own beer, wine, and spirits.
 We have water, coffee, tea, juice, milk, lemonade, and iced tea on board.
-Any additional beverages that you’d like on your cruise, such as soft drinks, can be purchased in Camden and stowed in your cabin and in our ice box.
+Any additional beverages that you’d like on your cruise, such as soft drinks, can be purchased in Camden and stowed in your cabin and in our ice box on deck.

 A: Please see our recommendations on the Planning Your Vacation page of this website.

 A: Stay on Route 1 through downtown Camden.
 Take a right onto Atlantic Avenue.
 You’ll see us tied to Library Park at the head of the harbor on your right.
 Though the dock does not have a physical address, you can put 12 Atlantic Avenue into your GPS to get you very close.
 Park on the street until you get checked in aboard.